This surely can’t be right, so why does mozzarella smell like fish?

 But with mozzarella being such a soft cheese, the bacteria will quickly find its way inside.

-In fact, you shouldn’t even really take a deep sniff of mozzarella or any other cheese if you suspect it has gone off.
+You shouldn’t even really take a deep sniff of mozzarella or any other cheese if you suspect it has gone off.

 It may have loose bacterial spores, which could go up your nose and cause an upset stomach.